PrintersForAnts/ColonyClacker/readme.md

 Assembly is intuitive.
 Use the provided images for visual guidance if you encounter difficulties.

 **Important:**
-- Superglue magnets securely into the latch and corresponding handle piece.
+- Superglue magnets securely into the latch and corresponding handle piece
-- Follow the detailed hardware orientation in assembly images.
+- Hardware locations can be seen in the assembly images below.
 - On initial build, you may experience less clacking, this is usually due to the foam neededing to settle, or the 2x screws in the latch being too tight.

 ![](https://github.com/PrintersForAnts/ColonyClacker/blob/main/Images/7-ColonyClacker_Handle%20AB_Latch.png)